For processing data within the context of our online system and making contact via contact forms and email newsletters

 Technical and organizational measures have been undertaken in our company to ensure that our company observes the legal requirements of the BDSG and the GDPR and to protect your data against damage, destruction, distortion, manipulation and unauthorized access.

 To avoid unnecessary amounts of data, we process and use your personal data only to the extent this is required within the scope of our range of services.

 You can, without charge and without giving reasons, obtain access to information about whether your personal data is processed.
 Pursuant to Art.
 15 GDPR and § 34 BDSG, you have right of access to this personal data and to have further information on the processing of your data stored with us.

-Generally, it is not required that you provide personally identifiable information to visit our website.
+Generally, it is not required that you provide personal data to visit our website.
 Technically, however, the IP address transmitted from your system is necessary to transfer the data from our website to you.
-Beyond the freely accessible area of our website – to process your registration, for example – we need your personal data, as appropriate, in order to be able to personally respond to you.
+Beyond the freely accessible area of our website—in the context of your registration, for example—we may need your personal data in order to be able to personally respond to you.

-We need a legal basis to process your data art.
-6 GDPR presents a non-exclusive list of legal bases.
-Per art.
+We need a legal basis to process your data.
+Art.
+6 GDPR presents a nonexclusive list of legal bases.
+Under Art.
 6 GDPR, processing is permitted when: